 Start with a plan.

-- Lay out in detail with each other what you will be doing.
+- Layout in detail with each other what you will be doing.
 Do you both have the same vision for the project?
 (This includes design, materials, colors, etc.) If you don’t, then you need to COMMUNICATE with one another to get on the same page.
 If you start off not on the same page, you will never get there.

 - When you are planning, do you have the right tools?
 If you don’t find out if you can borrow them, rent them, or if you will have to buy them.
-Add these costs into your budget!
+Add these costs to your budget!

 Have a Budget and add 20%